lcarlier/lcarlier.github.io/_posts/2018-04-30-My-smart-switch-project.md

 The second issue that I have is that the serial connection is not stable.
 Whenever the light switch off, the serial connection is dropping.
 By connecting an oscilloscope, I noticed that there is the DTR signal of the FDT232RL which is going high for no reason.
 Again here I believe the high voltage of my lamp is generating noises and this is reflected as having a voltage on that pin.

+Note that the fact that I'm seeing this wierd behavior of my DTR signal is maybe a consequence of other things going wrong.
+Story to be continued...

 ![Testing](/assets/img/smartSwitch/IMG_0651.JPG  "DTR signal"){:height="300px"}![Testing](/assets/img/smartSwitch/IMG_0654.JPG  "DTR signal"){:height="300px"}

 # Conclusion

 It was an amazing journey!
 I learned a lot of things.
 Yet I do not have a 100% working solution, but the results that I have are very promising.

 Full source code and full design is available on the [github repository](https://github.com/lcarlier/smartswitch) I made for that purpose.